-All University departments have the responsibility to ensure accuracy of inventory of capital equipment.
+All University departments have the responsibility of ensuring accuracy of inventory of capital equipment.
 Each department with capital equipment should identify a property administrator within its area.
 The property administrator should be involved in the end‐to‐end process related to the capital equipment, from the point of procurement of new university‐funded and externally-funded equipment to their disposal.
 The property administrator should, therefore, be familiar with relevant chart of accounts to ensure capital equipment is accurately recorded in the financial system and reported in the financial statements.
-The property administrator’s involvement in the procurement process ensures compliance to both the University’s andsponsors’ procurement requirements.
+The property administrator’s involvement in the procurement process ensures compliance to both the University’s and sponsors’ procurement requirements.
 It is imperative that the property administrator keep thorough records of equipment purchases, including the following:

 - Purchase order, receipt, and invoice information, e.g. amount, organizational worktags, receipt date,invoice date, etc.

 - User and intended use of the equipment

 - The bar-code label number or purchase order number of the asset it will be installed in if the equipment is a component of a larger system

 These records should be maintained throughout the life of the equipment and made available to the GAO and to external and internal auditors upon request.

 The property administrator serves as the primary point of contact between the department and GAO.
 He/she assists in the inventory of equipment and the resolution of discrepancies.
 The property administrator has the following responsibilities:

 - Monitors and tracks the location of each piece of equipment assigned to him or her